towns-protocol/towns/servers/matrix-crypto-login-spec.md

 A server that supports version n+1 should still handle version n.
 But it does not have to handle version n-1.
 It is the server's sole discretion to handle versions lower than n.
 The client has no power to lower the supported version.

-This gives the server the ability to raise the bar when it needs to eleveate its security requirements.
+This gives the server the ability to raise the bar when it needs to elevate its security requirements.

 This spec is version 1.

 ## References

 * [Ethereum address](https://ethereum.org/en/developers/docs/accounts/)

 * [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/)

 * [Ethereum personal_sign and personal_ecRecover](https://geth.ethereum.org/docs/rpc/ns-personal#personal_sign)

 * [ETHEREUM: A SECURE DECENTRALISED GENERALISED TRANSACTION LEDGER](http://gavwood.com/paper.pdf)

 * [github ethereum/go-ethereum](https://github.com/ethereum/go-ethereum)